 Per the FAFSA website, the EFC (Expected Family Contribution) is a determination of your family’s financial strength and is calculated according to a formula established by law.
 It considers your income, assets, benefits, and family size among other things.
 Unfortunately, the formula does NOT take the family’s debt and liabilities into account.
-Also, the EFC the formula generates is not the amount you will pay for college.
+Your Expected Family Contribution is NOT the amount you will pay for college.

 How Do You Interpret This Number?

 As the FAFSA website states, “Your EFC is not the amount of money your family will have to pay for college nor is it the amount of federal student aid you will receive.
 It is a number used by your school to calculate the amount of federal student aid you are eligible to receive.”

 When mom and dad (or in some cases the student) fill out the FAFSA form, they’ll receive something called a SAR, which stands for Student Aid Report.
 This SAR report will disclose the EFC number for that student.

 The EFC is only the first step in calculating the true cost of college for your child.
 The Cost of Attendance (COA) minus the student’s EFC equals the students financial aid eligibility.

 For example, if the EFC for the student is $20,000, and the COA for the college is $45,000, then the math is